sewcio543/soupsavvy/README.md

 ## About

-**SoupSavvy** is a library designed to make web scraping tasks more efficient and manageable.
+**soupsavvy** is a library designed to make web scraping tasks more efficient and manageable.
 Automating web scraping can be a thankless and time-consuming job.
-SoupSavvy builds around [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/) library enabling developers to create more complex workflows and advanced searches with ease.
+It builds around [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/) library enabling developers to create more complex workflows and advanced searches with ease.

 ## Key Features

-- **Automated Web Scraping**: SoupSavvy simplifies the process of web scraping by providing intuitive interfaces and tools for automating tasks.
+- **Automated Web Scraping**: soupsavvy simplifies the process of web scraping by providing intuitive interfaces and tools for automating tasks.

-- **Complex Workflows**: With SoupSavvy, developers can create complex scraping workflows effortlessly, allowing for more intricate data extraction.
+- **Complex Workflows**: With soupsavvy, developers can create complex scraping workflows effortlessly, allowing for more intricate data extraction.

-- **Productionalize Scraping Code**: By providing structured workflows and error handling mechanisms, SoupSavvy facilitates the productionalization of scraping code, making it easier to integrate into larger projects and pipelines.
+- **Productionalize Scraping Code**: By providing structured workflows and error handling mechanisms, soupsavvy facilitates the productionalization of scraping code, making it easier to integrate into larger projects and pipelines.

 ## Getting Started

 ### Installation

-SoupSavvy is published on PyPi and can be installed via pip:
+soupsavvy is published on PyPi and can be installed via pip:

 ```bash
 pip install soupsavvy